zeek/zeek-docs/doc/scripts/policy/frameworks/cluster/controller/types.zeek.rst

       instance: :zeek:type:`string`
          Name of instance where node is to run

-      p: :zeek:type:`port`
-         Port on which this node will listen

       role: :zeek:type:`Supervisor::ClusterRole`
          Role of the node.

       state: :zeek:type:`ClusterController::Types::State`
          Desired, or current, run state.

+      p: :zeek:type:`port` :zeek:attr:`&optional`
+         Port on which this node will listen

       scripts: :zeek:type:`vector` of :zeek:type:`string` :zeek:attr:`&optional`
          Additional Zeek scripts for node